eraliod/workflow/README.md

 - Automatically delete recent files and trash
 - Turn of screen after 15 min
 - Turn on night mode
-- Add online account for Nextcloud
 - Deactivate system sounds, mute mic
 - Turn of suspend, shutdown for power button
-- Turn on natural scrool for mouse touchpad
 - Go through keyboard shortcuts and adapt, I also add a custom one for xkill on CTRL+ALT+X
 - Check region and language, remove unnecessary languages, then update